Smeared phase transition in the dissipative random quantum Ashkin-Teller model: Phase diagram: dissipative case

-We are now able to describe the phase diagram of our model Hamiltonian (\ref{eq:H-dissip}) sketched in Fig.~\ref{fig:PD}.
-A phase diagram is obtained after analyzing the corresponding strong-disorder renormalization-group flow of the Hamiltonian parameters.
-A careful reader may note that the decimation cases (i)\textendash (iv) described in Sec.~\ref{sec:SDRG} do not cover all possible decimations.
-However, they do cover all decimations necessary to analyze the PM-PROD and PROD-FM transitions as shown in Ref.~\citep{2014_ashkinteller}.
-To review the undamped case, we start noticing that the PM-PROD transition happens from the competition between the transverse field $h$ and the 4-spin coupling $K$ {[}see the first sum in the Hamiltonian (\ref{eq:HAT-product}), the other terms are just bystanders{]}.
-The relevant decimations are, thus, those described in cases (ii) and (iii) in the previous Section.
+To briefly review the undamped case (see further details in Sec.~\ref{subsec:PD}), we start noticing that the PM-PROD transition happens from the competition between the transverse field $h$ and the 4-spin coupling $K$ {[}see the first sum in the Hamiltonian (\ref{eq:HAT-product}); the other terms are just bystanders{]}.
+The relevant decimations are, thus, those described in cases (ii) and (iii) in the previous section.
 Comparing the corresponding renormalized values $\tilde{h}$ and $\tilde{K}$ in Eqs.~(\ref{eq:J-h-tilde}) and (\ref{eq:K-J-tilde}), the transition line happens when the typical values are $2h_{\text{typ}}=K_{\text{typ}}$.
-Thus, the transition line in the undamped case is at $\delta\approx\epsilon_{I}/2$.
+Thus the transition line in the undamped case is at $\delta\approx\epsilon_{I}/2$.
 For the PROD-FM transition, the competition is between the 2-spin couplings $J$ and $g$ {[}see the second sum in the Hamiltonian (\ref{eq:HAT-product}){]}.
 The relevant decimations are thus the cases (ii) and (iv).
 Following the same reasoning as before, the transition line is at $\delta\approx2/\epsilon_{I}.$